-Waiology publishes material from NIWA scientists as well as experts from other institutions.
-The material and views expressed in guest posts are those of the author and not necessarily of other Waiology contributors or NIWA.
+Articles are written by NIWA scientists as well as by guest contributors from other institutions.
+The material and views expressed in articles are those of the author and not necessarily of other Waiology contributors or NIWA.

 Waiology is edited by Daniel Collins.
-Daniel received his PhD from the Massachusetts Institute of Technology and is one of the original hydrologist-bloggers back in 2006.
-He researches and consults across a spectrum of hydrology and water resources science, and is principally interested in hydrological change and the interactions between water and society and between water and ecosystems.
+Daniel received his PhD from the Massachusetts Institute of Technology and BE(Hons) from the University of Canterbury, and is one of the original hydrologist-bloggers from in 2006.
+Daniel is primarily a hydrologist and water resources scientist, specialising in hydrological variability and change, and is a retired geomorphologist.